-- Always use a radial return design when it is necessary to use an exclusive right turn lane to have good operations.
+- Sometimes it will be necessary to use an exclusive right turn lane to have good operations.
+In these cases, you will always use a radial return design.
 See Chapter 7 - Right Turn Lanes for more information. - See Section 2.5 Flare driveway construction is also handled in the Department's Standard Index 515.
-Flare driveways are usually acceptable for low volume driveways in areas where a curb and gutter exists and the driveway will have less than 600 trips per day.
+Flare driveways are usually acceptable for low volume driveways in areas where a curb and gutter exists, and the driveway will have less than 600 trips per day.
 Even if trips are expected to be below 600 per day, radial return design usually leads to better operations and access.